Queen Square Private Healthcare

 He specialises in the treatment of mood problems (depression and anxiety problems (e.g. panic disorder, phobia, generalised anxiety disorder, OCD).
 He specialises in the treatment of acute and long term physical-health conditions (e.g. chronic pain, chronic fatigue, sleep disorders/insomnia, medically unexplained symptoms, functional neurological symptoms, epilepsy, memory problems, Multiple Sclerosis, Parkinson’s Disease).
 He is also competent in managing the long term effects of psychological trauma (e.g. emotional, physical and sexual abuse) such as difficulty managing emotions and Post-Traumatic Stress Disorder (PTSD).
 He understands that physical and mental health difficulties can contribute to relationship issues.

 He has experience with working with adults, children, older adults and people with intellectual difficulties.
-He usually takes the approach of working with an individual to decide what they most want to change in their lives, and when they are ready, to start taking active steps towards positive change.
+He usually takes the approach of working with an individual to develop a set of clear goals, and when they feel ready, to start taking active steps towards positive change.
 He provides a safe, calm and confidential space in which for clients to talk, understanding that sharing personal difficulties with mental-health professionals is frequently challenging.

 In addition to his clinical work, Barnie has also authored and published a number research papers in scientific journals, with more due to be published later in 2018.
 He is active in ongoing research in clinical effectiveness in his NHS post, and keeps abreast of the latest research and guidelines in order to provide the best possible support for his clients.